THE MEANING OF EQUALITY

 Actually, I could perform the surgery, but it wouldn’t make me a heart surgeon.
 Moreover, it would be dangerous and harmful to society.

 This is because functionality, or the right to participate or not participate in certain actions, doesn’t mean inequality.
 It merely means that there are standards applied to certain rights and these standards are applied for good reasons.

 One would never argue that people should be able to perform heart surgery on other people without a license, citing that it is a breach of equality to suggest otherwise.

 The current debate on “same-sex marriage,” which is the equivalent of saying “the current debate on square circles,” argues on the platform of “equality,” but there has been a serious misunderstanding as to what “equality” is.
 Equality has nothing to do with the right for every person to participate in every action.
 It is the balanced and tested result of multiple, defined integers.
-Therefore, an unlicensed individual plus a scalpel doesn’t “equal” a heart surgeon anymore than a man plus a man “equals” a marriage.
+Therefore, an unlicensed individual plus a scalpel doesn’t “equal” a heart surgeon anymore than a man plus a man or a woman plus a woman “equals” a marriage.

 Certain factors need to be present for a certain summation to take place, and in the case of “same-sex marriage” it is the opposite gender.

 In order for homosexuals to participate in “same-sex marriage,” the integers of marriage would have to be redefined.
 And redefining integers always equals a different summation.
 But this is not what proponents for “same-sex marriage” want to do.
 They want to redefine the integers but keep the same result.
 They want to redefine the number two, but still suggest that, “two plus two equals four.”
 They want redefine the principles of walking, but still call it walking when they might actually be running.